Amena Khan: Magazine covers and editorials

 In 2017, Khan was featured by Elle Magazine as one of four Muslim beauty influencers, in which she spoke about fighting against stereotypes as well as her experience wearing a headscarf.
 She said "Growing up without a headscarf I can see the stark difference between how I was treated then to how I'm treated now."

 In 2018, She was featured in Vogue Magazine following the announcement of her L'Oréal hair campaign.
 The magazine hailed her as a "perfect" hair ambassador and pointed out that this is a first for headscarf wearing women.
 Writer of the article, Lisa Niven-Phillips, states why the work Khan is doing for L'Oréal is so important:

 A large part of what makes this campaign so important and so overdue is the conversations it will provoke and the young people who will see it and at last find people that they can relate to and identify with on their smartphone screens and in their magazines.

 Bumble partnership

 In 2019, Khan landed a partnership with Bumble and became a Bumble Bizz Ambassador.
-Bumble is a networking app used for dating, friendships, and business.
 The business side of the app was attempting to expand by creating brand ambassadors to promote the company.
 Khan became one of those ambassadors and used this opportunity to uplift Muslim and South Asian business women by holding a workshop and networking event that focused on that demographic.